 Developers spend a lot of time with their editors/IDEs, and develop strong allegiances to them.
 They are more than just another app; they are integral to bringing visions to reality.
 Despite their importance to developers, or perhaps because of their significance, the fundamental architecture of popular IDEs has stayed the same.

 In this post, we will look at early attempts to move software development to the cloud and examine why they weren't successful.
 From there, we will identify lessons learned from these projects and what it takes to successfully enable development in the cloud.

 A brief timeline of IDE evolution: From local configuration to cloud-based collaboration

 For the last 30 years, writing software has typically been done locally.
 IDEs are built to be installed and configured on individual machines.

 Recently, there have been efforts to bring the IDE into the cloud, where development tools and resources are hosted remotely and accessible through the web browser.
 These new IDEs promised zero environment configuration, scalable computing, and native collaboration — all features that, on the surface, should be highly desirable.

 Despite delivering on their promises, none of the cloud-based IDEs were able to displace the local IDE as the preferred environment for most developers.
-A JetBrains study found that only 9% of professional developers tried cloud development tools last year, let alone use them in their workflows.
+A recent JetBrains study found that only 10% of professional developers used cloud-based editors or IDEs regularly.

 What’s stopping people from adopting cloud IDEs?
 Here’s what we’ve learned so far from our own efforts building one.